howardkyu/Lightrail-API-V2-Docs/docs/home.md

 As you can see, Lightrail handles the complexity of applying the promotion, calculating tax and charging the various payment sources, all within a single transaction.
 Lightrail returns a summary and detailed information of the transaction so that it's easy to display a breakdown to the customer.

-### Orders Payment Sources
+### Payment Sources
 The `sources` property in the `orders` endpoint contains a list of payment sources.
 A source consists of an object with a `rail` identifier along with some additional data.
 There are currently two payment rails: `lightrail` and `stripe`.

 Support for more credit card processors such as BrainTree and Square is coming soon.

 #### Rail: Lightrail
 A source with `"rail": "lightrail"` means the value is stored in Lightrail.
-Value stored in Lightrail is represented by a `ValueStore` object.
+Value stored in Lightrail is represented by a ValueStore object.

-**`ValueStores`:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as `ValueStores`.
+**ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
-Different types of value are represented by modifying the properties of `ValueStores`.
+Different types of value are represented by modifying the properties of ValueStores.

-The way `ValueStores` are passed into the `sources` property of the `orders` resource depends on what type of value it is.
+The way ValueStores are passed into the `sources` property of the `orders` resource depends on what type of value it is.

-**`customerId`:** Some value may be attached directly to a `Customer` (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).
+**`customerId`:** Some value may be attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).
-For example account credits or promotions are commonly attached directly to a `Customer`.
+For example account credits or promotions are commonly attached directly to a Customer.

 Usage:
 ```json